YourJest/test-etherscan/README.md

 Server starts on `http://localhost:3000`
 After the program starts it begins to request last 100 blocks on etherscan api.
 It takes about 25 seconds, then you can access to 3 endpoints:

 - `http://localhost:3000` If transactions are loaded it returns object with wallet with highest value.
-The return type is like below
+The return type is like below.
+In other case returns an error

 ```
 {
   wallet : "walletAddress",